Calculate your SIP ReturnsExplore

 • Western equipment, although of high quality, is extremely costly and hard to produce quickly in a mass – supplies to Ukraine have been slow as Western countries are reluctant to supply costly equipment that is also hard to replace in the short run.

-Defence stocks can be a well-rewarding investment in this scenario.
 War or no war, as the Indian economy grows, defence expenditure and orders for defence equipment and consultancy will surely grow in India and beyond in the coming years.
-With growing defence expenditure and geopolitical tensions, Indian defence companies are sure to garner both domestic government and export orders.
+With growing defence expenditure and geopolitical tensions, Indian defence companies can secure both domestic government and export orders.

 Conclusion